Gal-Y/Carnation-Joy-Website/Documentation/LEARNINGS.md

 - **Enhance Responsiveness**: Some sections still need better responsiveness for small screen sizes.
 - **Use SCSS**: Consider using a CSS pre-processor like SCSS to manage styles more efficiently.
 - **Accessibility Enhancements**: Add ARIA labels and roles to improve accessibility.

+## Cloud Learnings

+- Understanding the different databases AWS Offers and picking the best one for this project case

 ## Final Thoughts